 It's important that you keep all follow-up appointments with your leading physician regardless of any referral to your preferred alternate care.
 Keeping your appointments and documenting each visit will help prove to the court that alternate care is necessary.
 Make sure that you keep correct and detailed records of every treatment and have copies of all medical reports.

-Contact a Charleston Personal Injury Lawyer
+Contact a Charleston Car Accident Lawyer